 -

-Use consistent naming conventions for clarity (e.g.,
+Use clear, consistent naming conventions (e.g.,

 DeviceStatus_Log